FyraLabs-Graveyard/wiki-old/guide.md

 >AppImages are a format for distributing portable software on linux without needing superuser permissions to install the application.
 Source: Wikipedia

-> Super User, aka Sudo privileges, aka Root are the highest order of access a program can have access to.
-This is analogous to Adminstrator privileges on Windows and root user on OS X
+> Superuser, `sudo` previliges, or Root privilieges are the highest order of access a program can have access to.
+This is analogous to Adminstrator privileges on Windows, this also applies on other UNIX-based Operating systems such as macOS.
 {.is-info}